Producer / Director / Creative Director

 Nina co-produced & creative-directed 2 seasons of Hop To It’s dance-along kids series and web site “Pop It!”, on TVO and NICK Australia.
 In 2009 “Pop It!” was nominated for a Gemini award for Best Cross Platform Production, and was nominated for 2 ACT Awards including Best Cross Platform Production and Best Interstitial.

 Nina directed Hop To It’s POV documentary called “Suck It Up Princess” for OMNI TV.
-She co produced and co-wrote the film with Hop To It owner and president Susan Nation.
-The film was labour of love for the Hop To It team and explores the topic of living with Congenital Muscular Dystrophy through the eyes of Renee Rodrigues, a dynamic young woman Nina and Susan met at a charity in 2003 and worked with for ten years.
+She co-produced and co-wrote the film with Hop To It owner and president Susan Nation.
+The film explored living with Congenital Muscular Dystrophy in English and Portuguese through the eyes of Renee Rodrigues, a dynamic young woman Susan met at a charity event with Hilary Duff in 2003 and worked with for ten years, and her family and many friends.

 Nina also co-produced and creative-directed Hop To It’s interactive web series pilot and web site called www.cupidscafe.ca.
 Part of the roll out of this web site includes ‘Lovemania’, the most recent application of Hop To It’s proprietary mashup software S-MasH™ powered by proprietary Flex sequencer S4Tek™ which Nina project managed.